Peptide synthesis: Solid phase peptide synthesis

 The established method for the production of synthetic peptides is known as solid phase peptide synthesis (SPPS).
-Pioneered by Robert Bruce Merrifield, SPPS allows the rapid assembly of a peptide chain through stepwise addition of amino acids on a macroscopically insoluble solvent-swollen beaded resin support.
+Pioneered by Robert Bruce Merrifield, SPPS allows facile assembly of a target peptide by stepwise addition of amino acids while the growing peptide chain is attached to a macroscopically insoluble solvent-swollen beaded resin support.

 Characteristics of solid supports

-The solid support consists of small (~50 micron diameter), polymeric resin beads functionalized with reactive groups (such as amine or hydroxyl groups) that link the nascent peptide chain to the resin polymer.
-Since the peptide remains covalently attached to the support throughout the synthesis, excess reagents and soluble side products can be removed by washing and filtration.
-This approach circumvents the time-consuming isolation of the product peptide after each reaction step that is required when using conventional solution phase synthesis.
+The solid support consists of small (~50-to-100 micron diameter), polymeric resin beads functionalized with reactive groups (such as amine or hydroxyl groups) that can be used to attach the nascent peptide chain to the resin polymer.
+Most often, linker molecules are used to hold the peptide chains and resin together during synthesis.
+The peptide remains covalently attached to the resin support throughout the synthesis; after the chemical steps involved in adding each amino acid, excess reagents and soluble by-products can be removed by simple solvent washing and filtration.
+This approach circumvents the chromatographic isolation of the product peptide after each reaction step that is required when using conventional solution phase synthesis.
+Upon complete peptide synthesis, the linker molecule can be cleaved selectively to release the peptide.

 General SPPS procedure

-Stepwise SPPS proceeds from the C-terminal amino acid residue of the target peptide attached to the resin support.
-Each amino acid to be coupled to the N-terminus of the resin bound nascent peptide chain must be protected on its alpha amino group, and on any reactive side chain functionalities using appropriate protecting groups such as Boc (acid-labile) or Fmoc (base-labile), depending on the protection strategy used (see below).
+Stepwise SPPS proceeds from the C-terminal amino acid residue of the target peptide chain covalently attached to the resin support.
+Each amino acid to be coupled to the N-terminus of the resin bound nascent peptide chain must be protected on its alpha amino group using protecting groups such as Boc (acid-labile) or Fmoc (base-labile), depending on the protection strategy used (see below).

-The general SPPS procedure is one of repeated cycles of alternate N-terminal deprotection and coupling reactions.
-The resin can be washed between each steps.
+The general SPPS procedure is one of repeated cycles of alternate N-terminal deprotection and peptide bond-forming 'coupling' reactions.
+The resin is washed with organic solvent between each chemical reaction step.
 Reactions in SPPS are conducted as follows: